drfoxvet/drfoxvet-net/site/content/post/electropollution-existential-threat-to-public-health-and-life-on-earth.md

 The guidelines cover many applications such as 5G technologies, WiFi, Bluetooth, mobile phones, and base stations.
 The previous guidelines were based on adverse health effects that had been shown to be caused by RF EMF exposure.
 ICNIRP (2020) used the same approach, and indeed there is now a substantial body of literature that has confirmed that RF EMF exposure within the ICNIRP (1998) restrictions does not cause adverse health effects.
 However, the body of scientific information has not increased greatly in terms of exposures much higher than the ICNIRP (1998) restrictions, particularly in terms of thermal effects, making it difficult to determine thresholds for adverse health effects (i.e. the lowest RF EMF level that will cause an adverse health effect).
 Given this situation, and given that there is a strong body of literature concerning the effect of heating on health from other sources, ICNIRP (2020) has used this thermal physiology knowledge to supplement that of the RF EMF literature.
 This new report goes on to state that: Minor changes that have been made to improve the precision of the restrictions have resulted in more-conservative restrictions, but as the differences are small relative to the strongly conservative restrictions themselves, these changes will not make an appreciable difference to health protection against exposure from current RF EMF-emitting devices.
 However, there are two new restrictions in ICNIRP (2020) that have the potential to further strengthen health protection.
 The first relates to the development of technologies that utilize EMF frequencies >6 GHz, such as 5G, with new restrictions to better protect against excessive temperature rise in the body.
 The second relates to brief RF EMF exposures (<6 minutes), to ensure that transient temperature rise is not sufficient to cause pain or adversely affect tissue – although ICNIRP (1998) had a restriction for brief (circa 50 ms) pulsed RF EMF to the head, the present guidelines provide protection for exposure durations up to 6 minutes and over the whole body.
 ICNIRP is not aware of any situations where exposure compliant with the 1998 guidelines has resulted in transient temperature rises that has adversely affected health, but this new restriction will ensure that new or future technological uses will also not adversely affect health.—
 -- Sub-millisecond pulses of RF EMF can result in audible sound.
 This occurs due to thermo-elastic tissue expansion resulting from very small (circa 0.00001°C) temperature rises, which is detected by sensory cells in the cochlea via the same processes involved in normal hearing.
 ICNIRP (1998) set a restriction to avoid the possibility of this auditory phenomenon.
 However, as this represents a sensory phenomenon, with no evidence that it would adversely affect health, this restriction is not used in the ICNIRP (2020) guidelines.--- ICNIRP (2020) has not re-evaluated the ICNIRP (2010) basic restrictions that were designed to protect against nerve stimulation.
 These occur within the 100 kHz to 10 MHz range, where both nerve stimulation and heating effects can be present.
 Instead, the ICNIRP (2010) basic restrictions for nerve stimulation have been added to the ICNIRP (2020) basic restrictions for all other potential adverse health effects, to provide a complete set of basic restrictions that covers the entire 100 kHz to 300 GHz EMF frequency range.
 This report clearly recognizes human risks of this technology calling for protective measures from the non-ionizing radiation involved, notably heating of the body and potential cellular and nerve damage.
 Thus indirectly it affirms the risks and potential harm to other species ( already well documented) especially insects, birds and other vertebrates yet there is no reference to  protecting species other than human in this report.
-Just as with the use of pesticides decades ago, some risks to humans were recognized and protective “safe use” measures  eventually established but without regard for the adverse impacts on other species and ecosystems
+Just as with the use of pesticides decades ago, some risks to humans were recognized and protective “safe use” measures  eventually established but without regard for the adverse impacts on other species and ecosystems.

+ In North America, Bees are Disappearing Again

+The article by Ivan Penn bearing this title published in the New York Times (https://www.newsbreak.com/the-new-york-times-560862/3960331294632-the-bees-are-disappearing-again) mentions many factors causing bee colony collapse that is a major concern since bees pollinate about 100 food plants upon which we rely.
+But one contributing factor to the demise of bees and other insects is the impact of non-ionizing radiation from telecommunications systems, especially 5G, and from orbiting satellites that was not mentioned in this article.

+Honey bees can detect the Earth’s magnetic field using iron granules in the abdomen that serve as magnetoreceptors.
+(Liang, CH., Chuang, CL., Jiang, JA. et al. Magnetic Sensing through the Abdomen of the Honey bee.
+Sci Rep. 20216; 6: 23657).
+Studies have shown that long-term exposure to certain frequencies, like those used in Wi-Fi (2.4 and 5.8 GHz), can impair a honeybee's ability to find its way back to the hive, potentially impacting foraging and colony productivity, communication, navigation, and larval brood development.
+(See https://beeculture.com/electromagnetic-radiation-part-1/).

+The documented global decline of other insect species that provide vital ecological services and food for other species warrants international attention with closer consideration of the impact of non-ionizing radiation from telecommunications systems.
+(See Balmori, A. Electromagnetic radiation as an emerging driver factor for the decline of insects, Science of The Total Environment.
+2021; 767: 144913).

+This decline in insects may well be linked with the recently documented decline in birds in many parts of the U.S. (Alison Johnston et al. North American bird declines are greatest where species are most abundant.
+Science 2025; 388:532-537.)

 ## REFERENCES & END NOTES